GitHub: mitz17/get-chrome-driver

 self.driver_path.chmod(0o755)

 If a ZIP entry contains .. or an absolute path, it is ignored.
 Only the actual chromedriver or chromedriver.exe binary is extracted.
-After extraction, executable permissions are set on macOS and Linux.
-On Windows, the tool keeps the latest driver under ~/.get-chrome-driver/, which resolves to the user’s home directory.
+On macOS and Linux, executable permissions are added after extraction.

 # get_chrome_driver/core.py